nomath4u/radiusnetworks.github.io/_drafts/how-to-make-an-ibeacon-out-of-a-raspberry-pi.md

 ---
 author: James Nebeker and David G. Young
+layout: post
+title: How to Make an iBeacon Out of a Raspberry Pi
 ---
-# How to Make an iBeacon Out of a Raspberry Pi

-By James Nebeker and David G. Young

-October 8, 2013

 Want a standalone iBeacon to use for development?
 Here's a procedure you can use to build your own for under $100.
 If you don't want to go to the trouble, we can ship you a pre-built development kit including everything below (except the cell phone charger -- you probably have one already!)